-I’m currently a technical writer at Canonical, the company that makes Ubuntu Linux, my operating system of choice.
-Before that, I worked off and on for 20 years at AT&T Labs Research in New Jersey with the smartest people I’ve ever known.
+I’ve been associated with AT&T Labs for nearly my whole career in various ways.
+Right now, I’m a contractor there, helping to build an infrastructure to manage the complex operational challenges of installing and maintaining large telecommunications applications in a Kubernetes environment.
+Before this gig, I was technical writer at Canonical, the company that makes Ubuntu Linux, my operating system of choice.
 Early in my career, I was a game designer for Merit Industries and built three games, Hooter, Quik Cell, and Pile On.
 They could be found in bars and even cruise ships all over the world.
 In addition, I’ve written guitar education software for macOS and iOS.

 I started writing fiction when I was just a pup and never grew out of it.
 After paying my dues honing my craft, I landed a standard book contract with a now-defunct publisher in New Hampshire.
 We did two books before they went under (Dead of Wynter and Lovesick).
 A couple of years later, I started dabbling with self-publishing on Amazon KDP.